stevfu/CACC-RL/README.md

 Version 0: Creation of initial designs and files

 Version 1: Heavy rework on environment, with updated kinematics, reward and training conditions

+Version 1.1: Revised reward function, cleaned training data, and more visualization tools for training and testing values